msarwal345/API-Limiter/README.md

-# API-Limiter
+# API-Trafic-Handler
-to limit the number of requests a user can make to an API
+to handle the number of requests a user can make to an API